fssa-batch3/arul.arulraj__web_project/README.md

        6. Click the "Home" button which in top-right corner.

    • Expected Result:
        • The user is redirected to the Home page.

+       ###Update your profile

+####• Scenario 1: Successfully update your profile
+   • Steps:
+       1. Navigate to the profile page.
+       2.

+    • Expected Result:
+       • The user is redirected to the Home page.

 ###User current plan